-To help your body become keto adapted, give it more fat.
+To help your body become keto-adapted, give it more fat.
 Fat provides the liver cells with acetyl-CoA that they can use to make ketones.
-The simplest way to add more fat to your diet is with fat bombs.
-To find out more about fat bombs check out our comprehensive guide to fat bombs or do a quick search for fat bombs on our website.

 This is when supplementing with MCT oil can help you tremendously.
 MCT oil is made of medium chain triglycerides, which are a type of saturated that go straight to the liver after digestion (just like carbohydrates).
 In the liver, they can be converted into ketones and sent to the cells in your body that need them.

-In other words, supplementing with MCT oil can help you become keto adapted more quickly.
-It is also possible that supplementing with MCT oil can help you avoid the keto flu completely, especially if you combine it with the right amount of exercise.
+Simply put, MCT oil can help you become keto-adapted more quickly and efficiently than any other type of fat.
+Supplementing with MCT oil also has the potential to help you alleviate the keto flu completely, especially if you combine it with the right type of exercise.

 4. Do Low-Intensity Exercise First Thing In The Morning

 When you wake up, fill up a bottle with water and a pinch of salt, and go for a long walk.
 Walk at a pace where you can easily talk without getting out of breath.
 Aim to walk for about an hour.

 As you continue walking you should feel better and better and more and more awake.
 This is a form of low-intensity exercise that will help increase fat burning and kickstart ketosis, so you don’t have to suffer from keto flu.

 If walking makes you feel worse, then you may be dehydrated, low in essential minerals, or not eating enough.
 Focus on rehydrating, getting enough potassium, sodium, and magnesium, and eating more fat.
 Once you feel better, try going for a walk again.